Nathan Hale High School (Washington): Renovations

 The original building underwent a major renovation between 2009 and 2011 as part of Bex III.
 75% of the school was rebuilt, and a new library and synthetic turf football field were added.
 The new building was designed with CES principles in mind, and won an AIA National Award in 2014.
 The old smokestack was demolished during the renovation, but part of it was saved and moved to the south entrance in 2013.

 In 2015, the old greenhouses were demolished to make way for redevelopment of Thornton Creek.
 A new greenhouse was opened behind Jane Addams Middle School in 2016.

+Controversies

+Antisemitic harassment

+In 2025, a lawsuit was filed by the parents of a former Nathan Hale High School student alleging that Seattle Public Schools (SPS) failed to protect her from months of severe antisemitic harassment during the 2023–2024 school year.

+According to the court complaint, after the October 7, 2023 Hamas-Israel conflict, the Jewish student was subjected to repeated antisemitic slurs.
+The harassment reportedly culminated on May 22, 2024, when around 20 students allegedly surrounded the girl’s classroom, pounding on the door and shouting antisemitic threats until a teacher locked her inside and security escorted her to safety.

+The suit asserts that school administrators, including then-Principal Dr. William Jackson and Vice-Principal Makela Steward-Monroe, were repeatedly informed of the harassment but failed to take adequate action, and that the student withdrew from school for her safety, missing the final month of the school year, and later transferred to a different district.
+She was also diagnosed with post-traumatic stress disorder.

+In response, members of the Jewish community and the Jewish Community Relations Council met with the school to advocate for anti-bias training.
+The lawsuit was later withdrawn, but refiled in United States District Court for the Western District of Washington on November 20, 2025.

+A second lawsuit, by a different Jewish student, was filed in 2026.

 Programs and facilities

 Ninth grade academies were created at Nathan Hale in the 1998-99 school year.
 They organized students into block classes with a reduced student-teacher ratio in health, science, language arts, and social studies.
 Beginning with the 2018–19 school year, tenth graders took block classes in humanities, art, biology, and career/technical education.
 Starting in the 2023-24 school year, the academies ended, becoming a regular six-period schedule for the ninth graders.

 Seniors complete a year-long Hale Action Project as a graduation requirement.

 Nathan Hale has a 17,000 square foot performing arts center, and its sports facilities include a football field, two gyms, and a weight room.
 Students use Jane Addams Middle School's soccer fields, and swimming classes meet at the Meadowbrook Pool.
 Nathan Hale has hosted a vocational horticulture program since the 1970s, offering school year and summer classes through Seattle Skills Center.